aandrewschwartzz/warm-start-alpha-mining/README.md

 ## Research Paper

 This implementation is based on the research paper.
-Gracious thanks to Ren, Qin, and LI:
+Gracious thanks to Ren, Qin, and Li:

 **["Alpha Mining and Enhancing via Warm Start Genetic Programming for Quantitative Investment"](https://arxiv.org/abs/2412.00896)**